Attention Capture: Model

 \paragraph{Decision maker's preferences.} A decision maker (DM)'s payoff from taking action $a \in A$ under state $\theta \in \Theta$ at time $\tau \in \mathcal{T}$ is

 where $u:A \times \Theta \to \mathbb{R}$ is an arbitrary decision problem and $c > 0$ is a constant per-unit cost of waiting.
-Constant waiting costs have been used in a number of papers on optimal stopping in economics (see, e.g., \cite*{fudenberg2018speed,che2019optimal,che2023dynamicpersuasion,auster2024prolonged,gonccalves2024speed} among many others).
-Our results extend to more general time preferences under which DM dislikes delay e.g., where costs are nonlinear in time; we discuss this in Online Appendix \ref{appendix:nonlinearcost}.
+Constant waiting costs are standard in the literature on optimal stopping (see, e.g., \cite*{fudenberg2018speed,che2019optimal,che2023dynamicpersuasion,auster2024prolonged} among many others).
+More importantly, we think additively separabie costs are {particularly apt} for modelling attention capture: the cost of attention is not merely delay (which might shrink the value of the decision problem) but an {opportunity cost} since attending to one thing entails neglecting another.

+We also emphasize that our use of constant cost per-unit time is purely a normalization; our results extend to nonlinear but additively separable costs via a simple time-change.
+Hence, statements about the shape of $f$ can be equivalently be interpreted as statements about \emph{relative} shapes of the designer's value function $f(t)$ vis-a-vis the DM's nonlinear cost $c(t)$; we formalize this in Online Appendix \ref{appendix:nonlinearcost}.\footnote{For instance, statements holding for convex $f(t)$ can equivalently be interpreted as statements about $f \circ c^{-1}$ convex for some strictly increasing cost function $c: \mathcal{T} \to \mathbb{R}$.}